-- the timing and substance of our response to the FDA's request to perform a feasibility study on a retrospective observational study of infants born to women who received prophylaxis treatment with 100 mg of topiramate for migraine during pregnancy, and if deemed feasible the cost, timing and outcome of such study and the other items included in the complete response letter; - the FDA's interpretation of the data we submit relating to cardiovascular safety; - the FDA's interpretation of the data from our SEQUEL study (OB-305) and Sleep Apnea study (OB-204); - whether or not the FDA requires us to conduct additional clinical studies for QNEXA; - the cost and time required to set up a distribution system and a REMS program for QNEXA that is suitable to address any FDA concerns; - results within the clinical trial programs for QNEXA and avanafil or other results or decisions affecting the development of our investigational drug candidates; - announcements of technological innovations or new products by us or our competitors; - announcements of Phase 3 data of other anti-obesity compounds in development; - announcements by licensors of our technology; - actual or anticipated fluctuations in our financial results; - our ability to obtain needed financing; - sales by insiders; - economic conditions in the U.S. and abroad; - the volatility and liquidity of the financial markets; - comments by or changes in assessments of us or financial estimates by security analysts; - adverse regulatory actions or decisions; - any loss of key management; - the results of our clinical trials relative to those of our competitors; - deviations in our operating results from the estimates of securities analysts or other analyst comments; - discussions about us or our stock price by the financial and scientific press and in online investor communities; - developments or disputes concerning patents or other proprietary rights; - licensing, product, patent or securities litigation; and - public concern as to the safety and efficacy of investigational drug candidates or any future approved drugs developed by us.
+- · the outcome of FORTRESS and the other items included in the Complete Response Letter; - the FDA's interpretation of the data we submitted and may submit relating to teratogenicity and cardiovascular safety; - the FDA's interpretation of the data from our SEQUEL study (OB-305) and Sleep Apnea study (OB-204);

+- · whether or not the FDA requires us to conduct additional clinical studies for QNEXA; - the cost and time required to set up a distribution system and a REMS program for QNEXA that is suitable to address any FDA concerns; - · results within the clinical trial programs for QNEXA and avanafil or other results or decisions affecting the development of our investigational drug candidates; - · announcements of technological innovations or new products by us or our competitors; - · announcements of Phase 3 data of other anti-obesity compounds in development; - announcements by licensors of our technology; - · actual or anticipated fluctuations in our financial results; - our ability to obtain needed financing; - sales by insiders; - · economic conditions in the U.S. and abroad; - the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts; - adverse regulatory actions or decisions; - any loss of key management; - · the results of our clinical trials relative to those of our competitors;

+- · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · discussions about us or our stock price by the financial and scientific press and in online investor communities; - · developments or disputes concerning patents or other proprietary rights; - · licensing, product, patent or securities litigation; and - · public concern as to the safety and efficacy of investigational drug candidates or any future approved drugs developed by us.

 These factors and fluctuations, as well as political and other market conditions, may adversely affect the market price of our common stock.
 Securities related class action litigation is often brought against a company following periods of volatility in the market price of its securities.
-We are currently a defendant in a number of federal and state securitiesrelated class action lawsuits and may be the target of similar litigation in the future.
+We are currently a defendant in a number of federal and state securities-related class action lawsuits and may be the target of similar litigation in the future.
 Securities related litigation, whether with or without merit, could result in substantial costs and divert management's attention and financial resources, which could harm our business and financial condition, as well as the market price of our common stock.